vygr/ChrysaLisp/docs/COMMS.md

 ## Sending and Receiving

-Once a mail message is allocated and ready for delivery the creating process send the message on its way with the `'sys_mail 'send` function.
-This hands the message over to the kernel process and begins the routing of the message to the destination mailbox.
+Once a mail message is allocated and ready for delivery the creating process sends the message on its way with the `'sys_mail 'send` function.
+This hands the message over to the link processes and begins the routing of the message to the destination mailbox.

 A process receives messages by use of the `'sys_mail 'read` function.
 This function retrieves the next available mail message from the mailbox or blocks